As part of the ongoing work to restore The Highlands to a natural landscape, there are a few projects that will begin in

 It is rare for a piece of manicured or developed urban land to return to nature.
-For over a century, the land has been extensively watered and fertilized.
-The restoration of this landscape will bring about substantial improvements to water and air quality in the city and will help in the city’s goal to increase forest canopy.
+For over a century, the land had been heavily watered and fertilized.
+The long-term restoration of this landscape will bring about substantial improvements to water and air quality in the city and will help in the city’s goal to increase forest canopy.
 The project also offers educational opportunities and will be a model for large-scale urban restoration in the region.

-Blandford Nature Center and the Land Conservancy of West Michigan collaborated on the purchase of the 121-acre Highlands Golf Club in Grand Rapids in the winter of 2017 with a vision to transform the property into a natural area for community recreation and education (Read more about the acquisition here).
+Blandford Nature Center and the Land Conservancy of West Michigan collaborated on the purchase of the 121-acre Highlands Golf Club in Grand Rapids in the winter of 2017 with a vision to transform the property into a natural area for community recreation and education.

 The property was acquired with a loan from The Conservation Fund.
 The Conservation Fund is a national nonprofit organization that helps local communities achieve their conservation goals.

-The Highlands project is made possible with support from the Judy & Kenneth Betz Family, Consumers Energy Foundation, Peter C. & Emajean Cook Foundation, Frey Foundation Fund of the Grand Rapids Community Foundation, Grand Rapids Community Foundation, Third Coast Development, Wege Foundation and Wolverine Worldwide Foundation.
+The Highlands project is made possible with support from the Judy & Kenneth Betz Family, CDV5 Foundation, Consumers Energy Foundation, Peter C. and Emajean Cook Foundation, Frey Foundation Fund of the Grand Rapids Community Foundation, Grand Rapids Community Foundation, REI, The Conservation Fund, Third Coast Development, Wege Foundation, Wolverine Worldwide Foundation and many more.

 The Highlands is a place where people of all ages can discover nature.
 Please help promote safe use by following these guidelines when visiting: